About Little York

 The Little York Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Hunterdon County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Little York, New Jersey residents are available through the local police department and authorized providers in Hunterdon County.
+Fingerprinting services for Little York, New Jersey residents are available through local police (where present) and authorized providers in Hunterdon County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Little York Police Department or Hunterdon County Sheriff's Office for scheduling and fees.

-Property records for Little York, New Jersey are maintained by the Hunterdon Municipal Tax Assessor's Office and the Hunterdon County County Clerk.
+Property records for Little York, New Jersey are maintained by the Hunterdon Municipal Tax Assessor's Office and the Hunterdon County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hunterdon County, including parcels in Little York.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Hunterdon County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Hunterdon County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Jersey counties provide online property record searches through their county websites.
-For in-person requests, visit the Hunterdon County offices at the county courthouse.
 The Hunterdon County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Little York, New Jersey residents are available through both county and state offices.
 The New Jersey Department of Health, Office of Vital Statistics, located in Trenton, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Jersey.
 Orders can be placed online, by mail, or in person.
 Locally, the Hunterdon County Clerk's office issues marriage licenses and maintains marriage records for Hunterdon County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.